Computing the $F$-pure Threshold of Flag Varieties: Generalized Flag Varieties

 It follows that $\theta$ is surjective as well, hence it is an isomorphism of lattices.
 The principal chain in $H_{n-1}\cup\{\hat{0},\hat{1}\}$ is just the principal chain of $H_{n-1}$ with $\hat{0}$ and $\hat{1}$ added, so its cardinality is

 The principal chain of $\mathbf{B}_{n-1}(\varpi_{n-1})$ maps onto $\mathcal{P}(H_{n-1})\cup\{\hat{0},\hat{1}\}$ by $\theta$, hence it has the same size. \end{proof}

 The work of C.S.
-Seshadri in \cite{MR541023} implies that the homogeneous coordinate ring $R_d$ of a minuscule Grassmannian $G/P_d$ under the Pl\"{u}cker embedding is an ASL on $\mathbf{X}_n(\varpi_d)$.
-The $F$-purity and Gorensteinness of $R_d$ will follow from Lemma \ref{lem: flags are F-pure} and Proposition \ref{prop: Grassmannian Gorenstein a-invariant} of the next Section.
-We can now state another main result of this section.
+Seshadri in \cite{MR541023} implies that the homogeneous coordinate ring $R_{\varpi_d}$ of a minuscule Grassmannian $G/P_d$ under the Pl\"{u}cker embedding is an ASL on $\mathbf{X}_n(\varpi_d)$.
+The $F$-purity and Gorensteinness of $R_{\varpi_d}$ follows from Propositions \ref{prop: grass. sec. ring F-pure} and \ref{prop: Grassmannian Gorenstein a-invariant} respectively.
+We present the main result of this subsection.

-\begin{theorem} Let $R_d$ be the homogeneous coordinate ring of the Grassmannian $G/P_d$ under the Pl\"{u}cker embedding.
+\begin{theorem} Let $R_{\varpi_d}$ be the homogeneous coordinate ring of the Grassmannian $G/P_d$ under the Pl\"{u}cker embedding over an $F$-finite field of characteristic $p$.
 We have the following table:

 \end{theorem}